ibmverse/verse-developer/tutorials/2_add_mailCompose.md

   ```

-### Reload the extension
+### Reload the extension and Verse
+Every time you make a change to the extension code, you will have to reload the extension first, then reload Verse, so Chrome and Verse will pick up your latest changes.

-Open your Chrome browser, go to `chrome://extensions`, find the IBM Verse Developer Extension for Google Chrome, and click `Reload`.
+To reload the extension, open your Chrome browser, go to `chrome://extensions`, find the IBM Verse Developer Extension for Google Chrome, and click __Reload__.
 ![reload extension](img/2_reload.png)

-### Reload Verse and test it out
+### Test it out
-1. Navigate to your Verse URL.
-If you already have Verse open in your Chrome browser, you need to reload Verse to pick up your latest code changes in the extension.

-2. In the Verse UI, click the "Compose" button.
+1. In the Verse UI, click the __Compose__ button.
 ![compose button](img/2_compose_action.png)

-3. In the pop-up Mail Compose View, click on the "More actions" button.
+2. In the pop-up Mail Compose View, click on the __More actions__ button.
 ![more actions button](img/2_compose_more_action.png)

-4. In the drop-down menu, click "Mail Compose Action".
+3. In the drop-down menu, click __Mail Compose Action__.
 This will bring up the external application you just registered with the Chrome extension, with information related to the Mail Compose View passed on from Verse.
 ![mail compose action button](img/2_mailcompose_action.png)

 Congratulations!
 You have successfully added an action button to the Mail Compose View, and registered the relevant application with Verse.

 ### How does it work?
-In this section, we have added a new extension under a different application ID.
+In this section, a new extension is added under a different application ID.
 It is also possible to add multiple extensions within the same app.
 In that case, you will append the new extension to the `extensions` array.

-Let us have a look at some of the properties in the new application we just added, which are quite different from the previous bizCard application.
+You might have noticed that some of the properties in the newly added application are quite different from the previous bizCard application.

 Under `extensions`, instead of using `object: "person"`, our new application uses `path: "mail.compose"`.
 This indicates the action button should be located in the Mail Compose View.

-Under `payload`, instead of using `preferences`, the new extension we just added uses `"features": ["core"]`. `preferences` is used to set the URL parameters, while `"features": ["core"]` indicates we will be using cross-document messaging.
-In this application, we will not be using URL to pass data from Verse, but will use cross-document messaging instead.
+Under `payload`, instead of using `preferences`, the newly added extension uses `"features": ["core"]`. `preferences` is used to set the URL parameters, while `"features": ["core"]` indicates the application will be using cross-document messaging.
+This application will not be using URL to pass data from Verse, but will use cross-document messaging instead.

 ### Further readings: